CodersOS/live-addon-maker/README.md

 not knowing of each other.

 - [Copy the addon file `git.squashfs` onto the usb device][ia]

+Now, when you start the live system, git should be installed.

 If you are interested in more examples, see the [examples][examples] folder and read the scripts.